ktangsali/physicsnemo-sym/docs/user_guide/advanced/parametrized_simulations.rst

    |		     |													      |	drop that can be provided by cooling system          |
    +-----------------+--------------------------------------------------------------------------------------------------------+------------------------------------------------------+

-Such optimization problems can be easily achieved in Modulus Sym once you have a trained, parameterized model ready.
+Such optimization problems can be easily achieved in PhysicsNeMo Sym once you have a trained, parameterized model ready.
 As it can be noticed, while solving the parameterized simulation you created some monitors to track the peak temperature and the pressure drop for some design variable combination.
 You will basically would follow the